 It’s not just Donaghy that has me squeezing over the letters G E. They’re a brand from my childhood that continues to find its way into my home.
 Long before my entrance into the world, GE was making it a better place for me and households everywhere.
 I didn’t realize how smart those folks are until today when I discovered How to Carve a Turkey Like a Pro!

-Mark Little, head of GE Global Research, says that at GE, “the business of research is not the business of Eureka moments.
+Mark Little, head of GE Global Research, says that at GE, “the research business is not the business of Eureka moments.
 It’s the business of planning strategic approaches to things, hard work, and patience.”
-This has been true for more than a century, whether the innovation at hand involved a lightweight composite blade for the latest jet engine or the blade of a carving knife for slicing Thanksgiving turkey.
+This has been true for more than a century, whether the innovation involved a lightweight composite blade for the latest jet engine or the blade of a carving knife for slicing Thanksgiving turkey.

-The story of the mighty electric carving knife is a great example of how GE marries the scientific method to applied research, business acumen, and manufacturing prowess.
+The story of the mighty electric carving knife is an excellent example of how GE marries the scientific method with applied research, business acumen, and manufacturing prowess.
 William H. Sahloff, who in the 1950s ran GE’s housewares division, believed that the American kitchen was missing the perfect slicing utensil.
 Sahloff’s intuition about what homes lacked had paid off before: he was the man who conceived the electric can opener and the electric toothbrush.

 At that point, the engineers were called in.
 According to a 1968 written history of the knife preserved by the Schenectady Museum, the research and development concept “was one which General Electric applies to all of its products: fill the need by producing a product which will serve the consumer efficiently.”